bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-11-08-point-break.md

 A similar discouragement to rational response comes with the raid on the Razorhead house, a close-quarters fusillade of vicious confusion culminating in a struggle over the spinning blades of a lawnmower.
 Like the attenuated chase scene that later races through streets, houses, and assorted glass and canine obstacles, this is heatedly exploitative filmmaking, urged on by percussive bursts of sound.
 The chase, while unlikely as a sample of stamina, at least leaves our hero impotently on his back, emptying his gun into the air in recognition that the escaping target is one aspect of himself.

 Oddly lightweight in cast, as though the theme (which, taking our hint from _Near Dark_, might be termed that of persistent immortality) belonged to some departed race of Hollywood giants, _Point Break_ usefully resists the temptation to act as a vehicle for Patrick Swayze, who plays king beach rat with commendable reticence and not so much a swagger as a quickstep prance.
 Instead, limelight, laugh lines and love interest are devoted to Keanu Reeves who, understandably perplexed by the strange humours of his opening scenes, and outfaced by the intensity of Lori Petty’s skill as his partner, settles for an oafish stare in which the joy of a burgeoning mysticism seems sadly missing.
 If there is some vestige of apotheosis remaining – apart, perhaps, from the astonishing sight of Johnny Utah diving out of the sky with nothing but a gun – it is the confirmation that Kathryn Bigelow, aside from her other qualities, is now one of the finest action directors in the business.

-Philip Strick, _Sight and Sound_, December 1991
+**Philip Strick, _Sight and Sound_, December 1991**

-<![endif]-->
+<br><br>

 **POINT BREAK**
 _Director_: Kathryn Bigelow
 ©: Largo Entertainment Inc.
-_Production Companies_: Levy/Abrams/Guerin,
+_Production Companies_: Levy/Abrams/Guerin,  JVC Entertainment
-JVC Entertainment
 _Presented by_: Columbia Pictures Corporation
 _Executive Producer_: James Cameron
 _Producers_: Peter Abrams, Robert L. Levy